Council for Undergraduate Research

 The Council for Undergraduate Research is an excellent resource for Bradley Students.
 All you need to sign up is your BU e-mail address.
-On the Council for Undergraduate Research website students will have access to hundreds of research and presentation opportunities.
-Not only will the Council post their own presentation and research opportunities, they also have relationships with many outside parties who will post opportunities for students as well.
+On the Council for Undergraduate Research website, students will have access to numerous research and presentation opportunities.
+Not only will the Council post their presentation and research opportunities, but they also have relationships with many outside parties who will post opportunities for students.

 There are two main highlights for the Council of Undergraduate Research presentation opportunities.

 - Posters on the Hill

 An annual event where students from across the country present their research in Washington DC, while serving as advocates for continued federal support for undergraduate research.

 - National Conference on Undergraduate Research